For Piano, Orchestra, Voice, and Synthetic Sounds.

 Only when I care first for my home am I ready to journey.

-The earth is my home, this fragile place of touch, taste, scent, sound and light.
-This home of life.
+The earth is my home, this fragile place of touch, taste, scent, sound, light, and life.

 You may also be interested in the related artwork and music Fragile Earth at 100 Artworks.